jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Add some pricing
 - Write some articles
 - Fix padding on small screen (sides are a bit small)
+- Use Google Maps client libraries for reviews instead of backend API

 NICE TO HAVES: